eosswedenorg/libantelope/README.md

 ## Security notice

 Elliptic curve crypthographic operations is done using either `OpenSSL` or `libsecp256k1` libraries.
-This library (libeosio) will never expose sensitve cryptographic information to anything but the computers memory.
+This library (libleap) will never expose sensitve cryptographic information to anything but the computers memory.
 You are free to inspect the source code and compile yourself to verify.